 In the end, the only way to compete is by arming yourself with the knowledge that you get from an Amazon competitor analysis.
 Taking the time to do this will help you grow your Amazon business into something bigger than it is today.

-How to Do An Amazon Competitor Analysis
+9-Step Process to Conducting a Complete Amazon Competitor Analysis

-Identify Your Competitors
+Step 1: Identify Your Tier 1 Competitors

 We talked a bit earlier about how to find a direct competitor.
 You probably know some already.
 And you can find more by looking at other product listings ranking for the same keywords as you.